jewelsofthought/neshama/site/personal/poems/joy.md

 In the realm of religiousity
 Sit the demons of vanity and rote.
-The uncompromising “I am” of “I do”,
+The uncompromising "I am" of "I do",
 The result of a placing.
 When invited
 To join, there is no hesitation,
 Only cultural affectations.
 A hat here,